Wilfred/difftastic/manual/src/usage.md

 Difftastic will recursively walk the two directories, diffing files with the same name.

+The `--skip-unchanged` option is useful when diffing directories that contain many unchanged files.

 ## Language Detection

 Difftastic guesses the language used based on the file extension, file